June in the Garden

 - Cut back deciduous ornamental grasses like Muhlenbergia, Pennisetum, Miscanthus and Aristida.

-- Transplant roses now if necessary.
+- Plant new rose bushes or transplant existing roses now if necessary.
 Deadhead and water once a week.

 - Continue feeding the birds and providing fresh water.
 June is one of the coldest months and food is hard to find, especially in the city.
-Birdseed and a bit of suet will provide fuel to keep our feathered friends going and warm their bodies.
+Birdseed and suet will provide fuel to keep our feathered friends going and warm their bodies.

 - Cut down on watering of indoor plants in the cooler weather.

-- Feed flowering indoor plants fortnightly with a liquid fertilizer and water when needed.
+- Feed flowering indoor plants fortnightly with a liquid fertiliser and water when needed.

 - Start pruning deciduous fruit trees and vines from late June while they are dormant to ensure a good crop in the coming season.
 Water thoroughly.